 The decline is part of an ongoing trend that began in 2016 as Security Summit safeguards were put in place.
 The Security Summit, made up of IRS officials, state tax agency representatives, and income tax partners, came together in 2015.

 Drake Software Vice President Jami Gibson is a member of the Security Summit, serving on the Authentication Working Group.
-Taxing Subjects talked with her a few weeks ago about her part in this very important endeavor.
+Drake Software Blog Team talked with her a few weeks ago about her part in this very important endeavor.
 One challenge, she said, is that much of what the various working groups do simply cannot be released to the public, lest they tip off the bad guys.

 “It’s a fine line,” Gibson said.
 “On the one hand, this year our customers saw changes in password requirements, lockouts, and so forth.
 It appeared to them that these changes all came from Drake.
 Nowhere on the IRS website did it say ‘in the next year the industry will be adding these features.’
 You want to educate the taxpayer and the tax preparer out there, but not reveal too much to the fraudster.”